Laasya Bosukonda

 The wall acts as both, a support structure and a nutrient source by:

-• Leveraging the properties of organic waste to enhance plant growth
+• Leveraging organic waste to enhance plant growth

-• Improving soil fertility, prevent erosion, and boost water retention
+• Improving soil fertility, preventing erosion, and boosting water retention

 Field trials will evaluate its effectiveness in improving crop yields and restoring soil health.